 Most optometrists work full time.
 Some work evenings and weekends to accommodate their patients’ needs.

-Because vision problems tend to occur more frequently later in life, an aging population will require more optometrists.
+Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for optometrists.
 As people age, they become more susceptible to conditions that impair vision, such as cataracts and macular degeneration, and will need vision care.

 The increasing prevalence of refractive errors, particularly myopia, among the general population is another key source of demand for optometrists as they will be needed to diagnose and treat these common eye problems.
 Moreover, the growing use of electronic devices has translated into an increasing number of individuals experiencing digital eye strain, which may lead to more demand for eye care services.
 Meanwhile, diabetes has been linked to increased rates of diabetic retinopathy, a condition that affects the blood vessels in the eye and may lead to loss of vision.
 With diabetes on the rise, optometrists will be needed to monitor, treat, and refer these patients.